May 10, 2026

 Self-management skills help people handle their daily work effectively.
 These skills let you take charge of your time, emotions, and actions to reach your goals while staying balanced.
 Strong self-management abilities can significantly boost your career progress and are highly valued by employers.

-Self-management includes several key components:
+Self-management includes several key components

 • Time Management: Planning and using time productively